Pain and Pain Symptom Management for Michigan Nurses

 Drug seekers include people of every age, gender, and socioeconomic status.
 Often these people initially used prescription drugs for valid medical conditions, and drug-seeking behaviors may have developed as a result of disease progression, undertreatment of pain, tolerance to the medication, or unrecognized addiction.
 Only a small number of drug seekers do so to divert opioids for illicit sale.

-There are some common characteristics that can provide clues to the prescriber of opioids regarding the nature of a patient’s intent.
+Some common characteristics can provide clues regarding the nature of a patient’s intent.
 The patient who is drug seeking may:

 - Come from a location that is far away, perhaps across state lines